weiserlab/ambuj/position.md

 ----
 ## Regarding Positions

-**Research Assistant:** Scholars without a PhD degree may apply for this position.
+**Research Assistant:** Scholars without a PhD degree may apply for these positions.
 Typically, this means having bachelor's/master's degrees.
 This position enables scholars to conduct quality research, and decide if they would want to pursue PhD studies.
-This experience allows students to be more competitive for applications for PhD studies at leading universities.
+This research experience allows scholars to be more competitive for applications for PhD studies at leading universities.
 Typical salary: 5000 to 6000 SGD/month

-**Research Scientist:** This position is for scholars who have recently graduated with a PhD degree in areas such as electronics, communication and computer science.
-It is fully funded position that is equivalent to being a postdoctoral scholar.
+**Research Scientist:** These positions are for scholars who have recently graduated with a PhD degree in areas such as electronics, communication and computer science.
+They are fully funded position that are equivalent to being a postdoctoral scholar.
 Typical salary: above 7000 SGD/month based on qualification and merit.

 ----
 ## National University of Singapore